DocSpring/libreconv/README.md

 require 'libreconv'

 # Converts document.docx to document.pdf
-# This requires that the soffice or the soffice.bin is present in your PATH.
+# This requires that the soffice binary is present in your PATH.
 Libreconv.convert('document.docx', '/Users/ricn/pdf_documents')

 # Converts document.docx to document.pdf